mayankmohak/attendance-recorder/README.md

 Comments and improvements are more than welcome!

 Feel free to fork and open a pull request.
->note: please open an issue before making pr as a good practice of open source.
+>note: please open an issue before making PR as a good practice of open source.

 ## 🙌 Show your support